georust/docker-images/README.md

 ### Update the `geo` crate

 - When the PR has merged and the `proj` crate has been published, you can update [geo](https://github.com/georust/geo) to use the new `proj` crate:

+### Publishing

+To publish all the containers for a version of rust:

+    # e.g. to publish geo-ci:rust-1.58, proj-ci:rust-1.58, etc.
+    cd rust-1.58
+    make publish-all

+You can quickly publish multiple versions like this:

+    ./for-each-rust.sh rust-1.58 rust-1.59 -- make publish-all

+If you'd like to publish with a speical tag, e.g. if you are updating proj and don't want to clobber the existing tags, specify a `DOCKER_TAG_PREFIX`.
+Note you must build with this tag as well.

+    # tag and publish geo-ci:proj-9.1.0-rust-1.58, proj-ci:proj-9-1.0-rust-1.58, etc.
+    DOCKER_TAG_PREFIX=proj-9.1.0- make build-all publish-all